 Pricing

 Ninox offers a 30-day free trial.
-After that, you’re billed at $12 and $24 per user per month for the Starter and Professional plan, respectively.
-The starter plan offers the basic features you need to build business apps while the professional plan includes email support and access control.
+After that, you’re billed at $12 and $24 per user per month for the Starter and Professional plans, respectively.
+The starter plan offers the basic features you need to build business apps, while the professional plan includes email support and access control.
 Enterprise pricing is available for larger teams.

 The bottom line